Persecution of Muslims during the Ottoman decline: Caucasus Campaign

 The historian Uğur Ümit Üngör noted that during the Russian invasion of Ottoman lands, "many atrocities were carried out against the local Turks and Kurds by the Russian army and Armenian volunteers."
 Due to clashes with irregular Kurdish forces and being in an area that saw prior Armenian massacres, the majority of Russian commanders were biased against Muslims, including Kurds, with General Vladimir Liakhov ordering the killing of every Muslim native.
 According to Boris Shakhovskoi the Armenian nationalists wanted to exterminate the Muslims in the occupied regions.
 Hilmar Kaiser writes that "In December 1914, the Ottoman Third Army launched an offensive, hoping to take the Russians by surprise.
 The attack failed, however, and the army was almost annihilated.
 During their retreat, irregular units and fleeing Muslim civilians began plundering and massacring Armenian villages.
 The atrocities were motivated by the lack of supplies and a desire for revenge."
 Armenian cities were targeted despite having "remained loyal."
 A large part of the local Muslim Turks and Kurds fled west after the Russian invasion of eastern Anatolia in 1914–1918, in Talaat Pasha's Notebook the given number is at 702,905 Turks and Kurds.
-J. Rummel estimates that 128,000–600,000 Muslim Turks and Kurds were killed by Russian troops and Armenian irregulars; at least 128,000 of them between 1914–1915 according to Turkish statistician Ahmet Emin Yalman.
+J. Rummel estimates that 128,000–600,000 Muslim Turks and Kurds were killed by Russian troops and Armenian irregulars; at least 128,000 of them between 1914 and 1915 according to Turkish statistician Ahmet Emin Yalman.
 After the formation of the Provisional Government in 1917, some 30,000–40,000 Muslims were killed by irregular Armenian units as retribution.

 The Turkish-German historian Taner Akçam in his book A Shameful Act writes of Vehip Pasha's detailed account of the reprisals against Muslims during the retreat of Armenian and Russian forces from Western Armenia in 1917–1918 and sets the figure at 3,000 killed in the Erzincan and the Bayburt areas.
 Writing also of another eyewitness testimony claiming 3,000 dead in the Erzurum area, and 20,000 dead in Kars in the spring of 1918.
 Akçam also makes mention of a study of the Vilayet of Erzurum which sets the number of massacred Muslims as 25,000 in the spring of 1918, however, providing the examination of Armenian historian Vahakn Dadrian who claims from the wartime records of the Ottoman Third Army that "altogether some 5,000–5,500 victims are involved."
 Akçam writes of a Turkish source that describes the number of Muslim deaths during the winter and spring of 1919 in Kars as 6,500, whereas on 22 March 1920, Kâzım Karabekir put the number at 2,000 in certain villages and regions in Kars.
 Halil Bey in a 1919 letter to Karabekir claimed 24 villages in Iğdır had been razed.